 Q1.
 Should COVID-19 exposures outside the workplace be reported; if so, to whom?

 Exposures are no longer reported to the COVID-19 Health Officer.
 Please reference The Isolation / Exposure / Quarantine Decision Tree to self assess and identify appropriate directives.

-If an individual has tested positive or is experiencing COVID-19 symptoms:
+If an individual is experiencing COVID-19 symptoms:

 - Stay home and do not come to campus

 - Follow the COVID-19 Symptomatic Guidance